damidBind

 DamID (van Steensel & Henikoff, 2000; van Steensel et al, 2001) is a highly-sensitive means to profile the genome-wide association of proteins with chromatin in living eukaryotic cells, without fixation or the use of antibodies.
 Cell-type specific techniques such as Targeted DamID (Southall et al, 2013; Marshall et al, 2016) to profile protein binding, and CATaDA (Aughey et al, 2018) to profile chromatin accessibility, have made the technique an extremely powerful tool to understand the binding of transcription factors, chromatin proteins, RNA polymerase and chromatin changes during development and disease.

 Despite the technique’s growing popularity and adoption, no formal analysis pipeline or R package exists to analyse and explore differential DamID binding, gene transcription or chromatin accessibility between two conditions.
-The damidbind package provides this functionality.
+The damidBind package provides this functionality.

-damidbind imports processed data from DamID-seq experiments in the form of binding bedgraphs and GFF peak calls.
+damidBind imports processed data from DamID-seq experiments in the form of binding bedgraphs and GFF peak calls.
 After optionally normalising data, combining peaks across replicates and determining per-replicate peak occupancy, the package links bound loci to nearby genes.
 It then uses either limma (for conventional log2 ratio DamID binding data) or NOIseq (for counts-based CATaDa chromatin accessibility data) to identify differentially-enriched regions between two conditions.
-The package provides a number of visualisation tools (volcano plots, GSEA plots, Venn diagrams) for downstream data exploration and analysis.
+The package provides a number of visualisation tools (volcano plots, GO enrichment plots, Venn diagrams) for downstream data exploration and analysis.
 An interactive IGV genome browser interface (powered by Shiny and igvShiny) allows users to rapidly and intuitively assess significant differentially-bound regions.

-Although extensive customisation options are available if required, much of the data handling by damidbind is taken care of automatically, with sensible defaults assumed.
+Although extensive customisation options are available if required, much of the data handling by damidBind is taken care of automatically, with sensible defaults assumed.
 To move from loading raw data to visualising differentially-enriched regions on a volcano plot or browsing enriched regions in an interactive IGV window is a simple three command procedure.

-Quick start guide
+BiocManager::install("marshall-lab/damidBind")Quick start guide

-Using damidbind, in eight easy steps:
+Using damidBind, in eight easy steps:

 ## Example code only, not run: